johnvenkiah/CI_PP3_John_Venkiah/README.md

 <details>
   <summary>Click here to view staff user stories</summary>

 ### User story 8.

-I would like for users to only be able to book appointments on weekdays between 9 and 17, and when the schedule is free
+**"I would like for users to only be able to book appointments on weekdays between 9 and 17, and when the schedule is free"**
 ___

 **Covered by feature 1: The Patient Booking System**